 Medical grade facials and peels differ from standard facials in peels significantly.
 The results of these medical grade procedures are usually more noticeable, but the level of risk associated with a medical grade facial or peel is also higher.
-Any establishment performing medical grade skin peels or facials needs to prepare for this risk by purchasing an appropriate amount of insurance coverage.
+Any establishment performing effective medical grade skin peels or facials needs to prepare for this risk by purchasing an appropriate amount of insurance coverage.

 What Is a Medical Grade Facial?

-A medical grade facial opens in a new window uses medical grade facial products and tools.
+A medical grade facial uses medical grade facial products and tools.
 These facials usually follow the same steps as a standard spa facial, beginning with cleansing and ending with moisturizing.
-However, each step of the process uses a higher grade of product, allowing for a more intense experience and better results.
+However, each step of the process uses a higher grade of product, allowing for a more intense treatment experience and better results.